rohantarade22/Hiresphere---AI-Resume-screening-Job-Portal/README.md

 - [ ] PDF export (in addition to existing CSV export)
 - [ ] Production deployment configs (Railway/Render/Fly.io)

-## License

-This project is available for personal/portfolio use.
-Add a license of your choice (MIT is a common default) before publishing publicly.

 ## Acknowledgements